 Setting Up Wheels & Set Pieces

-Catherine wheels work better the higher they are mounted, so we recommend putting them towards the top of a big post.
+Catherine wheels work better the higher they are mounted, so I recommend putting them towards the top of a big post.
 This should be a post on its own set up just for the wheel.
-Don’t mount these on fence posts, sheds or similar because if the wheel gets stuck (it happens to the best of us!), you might end up with an unplanned bonfire.
+Don’t mount these on fence posts, sheds or similar because if the wheel gets stuck (it happens to the best of us!), you might end up with an unplanned bonfire!

 It’s often easier to bang a smaller stake in the ground first and use this as a base to attach a larger one to.

 Usually you’ll want the fuse accessible from the ground so you won’t struggle to light it, though if you’re displaying to a larger audience and want to mount the wheel higher then putting a portfire (a firework lighter) on the end of a stick is a good way to light items that are otherwise out of reach, assuming you’re firing by hand and not electrically.